IepIweidieng/TJAPlayer3/tja.md

 ***Scope fineness***: per&ndash;player-side

 Specify the *<ruby>**初**<rt>sho</rt>項<rt>kou</rt></ruby>* **init**ial term (refers to an arithmetic progression) (`init`) used for calculate the basic **score**.
 See the explanation for [the `SCOREMODE:` header](#scoremode).

+Recommendation for charters: The `SCOREMODE:`, `SCOREINIT:`, & [`SCOREDIFF:`](#scorediff) headers should not be manually specified for custom charts, unless the precise control of total score is significant, *e.g.*, [any `#BRANCHSTART` commands](#branchstart--branchend) with `s` (score) condition appear for the player-side, complex forced branch route, special number of maximum possible score for charts without rolls.

 * `SCOREINIT:<non-negative-int-score-init>`
 * `SCOREINIT:<non-negative-int-score-init>, <non-negative-int-score-init-shin'uchi>` \